Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Final Remarks

-A virtue of this scenario is the obtainment of the source term $\Gamma$, this is not common in the literature.
-See for instance Ref. \cite{us2}, where only under the consideration of {\it ad hoc} forms for this term, the phantom-quintessence behavior is allowed.
-We also highlight the fact that in this cosmological model the condition of thermal equilibrium at late times $(z\rightarrow -1)$ can not be fulfilled for the phantom regime since the model diverges at some time at the future $(t=t_{s} \ \ \mbox{or} \ \ z>-1)$, nevertheless this is consistent with some other results, see for instance \cite{equili}, where it was found that the achievement of thermal equilibrium between dark energy and the horizon depends on very restrictive conditions: the nature of the dark energy and the content trapped by the horizon.
-Notice that for the case of quintessence behavior the condition of thermal equilibrium could be reached at late times with a transient quintessence scheme, the value of the deceleration parameter must evolve from quintessence $(-1<q<0)$ to a de Sitter stage $(q\rightarrow -1)$.
-We leave this subject open for future investigation.
+A remarkable virtue of this framework is the gain of the reconstructed source term $\Gamma$ in each case explored (Eqs. (\ref{eq:imposed}) and (\ref{eq:imposed2})), this is not common in the literature.
+See for instance Ref. \cite{us2}, where the phantom-quintessence behavior is accessible only under the consideration of {\it ad hoc} forms for $\Gamma$.
+We also highlight the fact that in this cosmological model the condition of thermal equilibrium at late times $(z\rightarrow -1)$ can not be fulfilled for the phantom regime since the model diverges at some time at the future $(t=t_{s} \ \ \mbox{which corresponds to} \ \ z>-1)$, nevertheless this is consistent with some other results, see for instance \cite{equili}, where it was found that the achievement of thermal equilibrium between dark energy and the horizon depends on very restrictive conditions: the nature of the dark energy and the content trapped by the horizon.
+Finally, we emphasize that there are still a lot of subtle issues worth investigating when tests against observations are implemented for this kind of scenario.
+However, we feel that any further exploration along this line would justify a separate analysis.